 Component 3: Interpreting Theatre – Written Examination (40%)

-Section A: Set text
+Section A: Set Text

-- The Tempest, William Shakespeare
+- Twelfth Night by William Shakespeare

 Section B: Live Theatre Review

-Key Stage 5 – EDUQAS AS and A2 Drama and Theatre.
+Key Stage 5 Edexcel Drama and Theatre

 The course demands practical, creative and communication skills in almost equal measure.
 Students extend their ability to create Drama and Theatre, either in a performing or production role.
 Students are required to write about Drama and to develop their powers of analysis to become an informed critic.
 The course involves taking part in Drama productions, studying plays and practitioners as well as frequent visits to the theatre.

 The Pearson Edexcel A Level in Drama and Theatre consists of two non-examination assessment components and one externally examined paper: